CODE OF CIVIL PROCEDURE IN THE COUNTRY OF GEORGIA

 GEORGIA JUDICIARY

 A new court instance – appellate courts – was created.
-The competencies between courts of different instances were clearly defined and separated.
+The competencies between courts of different cases were clearly defined and separated.
 The rules for the competencies and jurisdiction of the courts are now prescribed by law and are no longer dependent on the will and decisions of the chairmen of the courts.
-The Supreme Court was transformed into the court of cassation, which reviews only the legal aspects of appeal decisions and does not discuss the cases on merit.
+The Supreme Court was transformed into the Court of Cassation, which reviews only the legal aspects of appeal decisions and does not discuss the cases on merit.

 SERVICE OF SUMMONS IN GEORGIA